plantuml-stdlib/C4-PlantUML/README.md

 At the top of your C4 PlantUML `.puml` file, you need to include the `C4_Context.puml`, `C4_Container.puml` or `C4_Component.puml` file found in the `root` of this repo.

-To be independent of any internet connectifity, you can also download the files found in the `root` and reference it locally with
+To be independent of any internet connectivity, you can also download the files found in the `root` and reference it locally with

 ```c#
 !include path/to/C4_Container.puml